Guides comparing senior care options including home care, assisted living, memory care, and nursing homes.

 If you're trying to decide between assisted living and a nursing home for a parent in Virginia, the choice really turns on two things: the level of care they need, and who's going to pay for it.

-The choice between assisted living and memory care in Washington comes down to one thing: how far your parent's dementia has progressed and whether a standard setting is still safe.
+The choice between assisted living vs. memory care in Washington comes down to one thing: how far your parent's dementia has progressed and whether a standard setting can still keep them safe.

 If you're trying to decide between assisted living and a nursing home for a parent in Washington, the choice really turns on two things: the level of care they need, and who's going to pay for it.